sonukomar/ReactConcepts/README.md

-# Getting Started with Create React App
+# React conepts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This repo's purpose is to implement all major react concepts which are following:
+  1. Throttling
+  2. Custom Hook
+  3. Server side events
+  4. useContext Hook
+  5. useState Hook
+  6. useEffect Hook

+## Steps to run

+1. Clone this repo.
-### `npm start`
+2. run ### `npm start`
+3. cd mock-server
+4. node index.js

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.